Media Needs To Cover 'News' Stories Driving Right-Wing Rage

-Category: World Politics Hits: 9We all know that right-wingers often won't acknowledge the same basic set of facts as the rest of us.
+Category: World Politics Hits: 13We all know that right-wingers often won't acknowledge the same basic set of facts as the rest of us.
 But the right doesn't just look at major news stories and disagree on the facts -- it also has a separate set of top stories that are unknown to the rest of us but are, to the right, harbingers of the end of civilization as we know it.
 Right now, several such stories are arousing anger on the right.
 They are: * Reports that a teenager sexually assaulted two students in separate schools in Loudoun County, Virginia.
 As the right tells it, in the first of these assaults, the assailant was a"skirt-wearing male student" who described himself as "genderfluid" and who committed the assault in a girls' bathroom, just as the county was considering a rule allowing students to use the bathroom of their choice. * Claims that Dr. Anthony Fauci personally approved extremely cruel scientific and scientifically unnecessary experiments on beagles.

 Read more https://crooksandliars.com/2021/10/right-wing-rage-media-lies